tcpalmer/nina-scheduler/adv-topics/ts5.md

 #### Wait Times and Moon Avoidance

-If the planner decides than no targets can be imaged now but could be later, it will calculate a wait time until the first potential target is available.
+If the planner decides that no targets can be imaged now but could be later, it will calculate a wait time until the first potential target is available.
 However, that doesn't take into account moon avoidance.
 TS 4 might decide to wait on a target that would ultimately be rejected because the moon at that future time has a greater impact.

 ### New Planner